Strong Bow Shocks: Turbulence and An Exact Self-Similar Asymptotic: Theory

 Below we consider only the leading-order solution, but we must note that the first subleading order may also be interesting.
 At the first subleading order, a bow shock created by the rigid obstacle differs from a bow shock created by the stellar wind.
 And bow shocks created by different stellar wind velocities differ from each other.

 At the leading order, all strong bow shocks have the same asymptotic.
-To leading order, \be v=1. \ee This is because, to leading order, $v=1$ at the shock and, to leading order, the Bernoulli equation gives $v={\rm const}$ along a streamline.
-Thus, asymptotically the bow shock slows down to the ISM velocity.
-This doesn't mean that the bow shock becomes ``invisible'' in the far downstream.
-Our bow shock is strong, so the maximal density at any fixed arbitrarily large $z$ is still a factor of a few (4 for $\gamma =5/3$) greater than the unperturbed ISM density.
+To leading order, \be v=1. \ee This is because, to leading order, $v=1$ at the shock upstream and, to leading order, the Bernoulli equation gives $v={\rm const}$ along a streamline.
+Thus, asymptotically the bow shock downstream slows down to the ISM velocity.
+This doesn't mean that the bow shock becomes ``invisible'' at great distances from the head.
+Our bow shock is assumed infinitely strong, so the maximal density at any fixed arbitrarily large $z$ is still a factor of a few (4 for $\gamma =5/3$) greater than the unperturbed ISM density.

 With $v=1$, the system \eqref{gf1}~--~\eqref{gf3} reads

 The boundary conditions, to leading order, are